The Best Cat Shampoos for Bathing Your Feline in 2020

 Most of the time, bathing your cat’s body will be enough.
 Many felines get scared when water goes anywhere near their face, and you should certainly avoid submerging their head entirely.
 Bear in mind that even the calmest of cats can end up scratching and biting if you are not careful.

 Many people choose to bathe their cat in a sink rather than a bathtub.
-Fill it with some lukewarm water and wet your cat’s body from their shoulders to their tail.
+Whatever you choose, fill it with lukewarm water and wet your cat’s body from their shoulders to their tail.
 Grab the shampoo and start lathering and massaging it into your cat’s coat.
 After you have covered as much as you can, rinse it off as thoroughly as possible.
 To clean their head, you can use a dampened washcloth, while a cotton ball can be used for their ears.
 Avoid putting anything directly into the ears themselves.

-Once you have finished washing them, you can now put your cat onto the towel and fold it around them.
+Once you have finished washing your kitty, you can now put them onto the towel and fold it around them.
 Dry as much of their body as you can – or as much as they will allow you at this stage!
 If your cat has long hair, you can try using a blow-dryer on them, but if it proves to be too scary, you should avoid this drying method.

 Q: Can I Use Human Shampoo on my Cat?